trisfryer/ai-vuln-report-generator/README.md

 - OpenAI Model: The script uses the GPT-4 model by default.
 Ensure your API key has access to GPT-4.
 - Token Limits: Be mindful of the token limits for the GPT-4 model (8,192 tokens).
 The script includes mechanisms to manage token usage.

-Example Output
+### Example Output

-An example of the generated report can be found in the examples directory.
-The report includes:
+Two examples of generated reports can be found in the examples directory.
+The reports include:

 - Overview: A summary of the overall security posture.
 - Vulnerability Findings: A detailed table of vulnerabilities with their impact (rating and description), likelihood (rating and description), and remediation steps.

+The two scans were run against [HackTheBox SolarLab](Examples/vulnerability_report_solarlab.htb.md) and [HackTheBox Sea](Examples/vulnerability_report_10.10.11.28.md)

 ## Notes

 - Permissions: Ensure you have legal authorization to scan the target host.
 Unauthorized scanning is illegal and unethical.
 - OpenAI API Costs: Using the GPT-4 API incurs costs.
 Monitor your usage and set up billing limits as necessary.
 - Error Handling: Logs are saved in the debug_data directory to help troubleshoot any issues.